Responsible Gambling at cricketBetting.org

 Gambling is a form of entertainment, it should never involve anyone betting money they can’t afford to lose.
 If you feel this has become an issue and your gambling is no longer responsible, there are resources that can help.
 You should stop betting immediately and seek further guidance.

 Remember, “sure things” don’t exist in gambling.
 Any time you place a bet there is a risk of losing and this should never be underestimated.
 If you don’t feel control of the situation or your activity is causing issues elsewhere in your life, it’s vital you act.

 Safer Gambling Week

-From November 19th until November 25th 2020 the gaming industry comes together for Safer Gambling Week.
+Each year the gaming industry comes together for Safer Gambling Week.
 It’s important that bettors around the world know how important this issue is.
 Gambling should be undertaken in a fun, responsible way that allows people to stay in full control.

 There is a dedicated website with help, advice, and tools to help people understand more about this.
 We are fully committed to promoting the topic of responsible gambling year-round and are happy to be involved in this event.

 What should I do if I think I have a Gambling Problem? – Responsible Gambling Resources and Advice

 If you feel you need help or advice with regards to problem gambling, there are resources available online.
 Anyone who even suspects they may be in a position where this becomes an issue should visit or one more of the organisations listed below.